ibvildthings/FaceGIF/README.md

 ## Note

 It works best with front facing photos.
+You can try to improve this script by using tensorflow or some other ML library.